Skip to main content

 Be MDPfit for the Job

-Operating effectively as an MDP officer requires maintaining excellent fitness throughout your career.
+At the Ministry of Defence Police (MDP), maintaining excellent fitness is essential to perform effectively throughout your career.
 Whether you're a new recruit or an experienced officer, we expect all personnel, regardless of rank, to be MDPfit and ready for the physical demands of protecting Defence assets.

-Your fitness journey with us begins during recruitment and continues throughout your career.
-We'll assess your fitness during the application process, initial training, and annually to ensure you maintain the required standard for your role through our Job-Related Fitness Test (JRFT).
+Your fitness journey begins at recruitment and continues throughout your service.
+We'll assess your fitness during the application process, initial training, and annually via our Job-Related Fitness Test (JRFT) to ensure you meet the standards required for your role.

 Fitness Requirements by Role